What is the Alumni Association Selection Committee (AASC)?

 All MIT alumni are eligible to vote in this election.

-Why is it necessary to log in to the Infinite Connection to cast my vote online?
+Why must I log in to the Infinite Connection to cast my vote online?

-Since only MIT alumni may vote in this election, we need to authenticate your alumni status.
-The ballot is posted on a secure part of the MIT Alumni Association site so that we can protect the privacy of your vote.
+Since only MIT alumni may vote in this election, we must authenticate your alumni status.
+The ballot is posted on a secure part of the MIT Alumni Association site so that we can protect your vote’s privacy.

 Why should I vote?

-Your vote helps to ensure that experienced leaders who care about our global MIT alumni community shape the future of our Alumni Association.
+Your vote helps ensure that the Alumni Association’s future is shaped by experienced leaders who care about the global MIT alumni community.

 What are the eligibility requirements and desirable attributes?